CodeDifferently/lecture-slides/lectures/html/document-structure/content.md

 #### Images
 * The image element has two required attributes: "src" and "alt"
 * "src" = Source and  specifies location of the image
-* "alt" = alternative text and give gives description of the image when the page load incorrectly
+* "alt" = alternative text and gives description of the image when the page load incorrectly

 ``` HTML
 <img src="image.jpg" alt="Evergreen Tree">